johngouk/scienceoxford-project2025/README.md

 ## Software Instructions ##

 1. Clone the repository or download everything onto your computer
-2. Attach the ESP32/8266 to your computer with your choice of USB cable
+2. Attach the ESP32/8266 to your computer with your choice of USB data cable

    	**Caution!
 You may need additional USB drivers for some UARTs, especially the WCH family**

 3. Using something like Thonny or Mu

 	 a.
-Connect to the attached ESP
+Connect to the attached ESP using "Preferences|Interpreter"

   	 b.
-Select the right mode (ESP32/ESP8266) in your editor
+Select the right mode (ESP32/ESP8266) in your editor, and the right serial port

    	 c.
 If necessary, use the tool to install micropython on the device